whisperengine-ai/psa-ai-frameworks/RED_FLAGS_CHECKLIST.md

 **Why it matters**: AI systems elaborate ideas; they don't validate them.
 Testing across multiple AI platforms doesn't equal scientific validation.

+**Everyday example:** Imagine someone creates "The Ultimate Life Advice System" and says:
+- "I tested it in ChatGPT - it said the advice is solid!"
+- "Gemini confirmed the logic is sound!"
+- "Claude validated all the principles!"

+This is like asking three helpful assistants to review your ideas.
+They'll all organize and elaborate on whatever you give them. **None of them fact-checked whether your advice actually works better than existing wisdom.**

 **What to ask**: "Has any independent scientist or research team tested this?"

 **Real example**: See [SUBJECT_A_CASE_STUDY_PUBLICATION.md](SUBJECT_A_CASE_STUDY_PUBLICATION.md) for a case where deliberate cross-platform testing (Claude, ChatGPT, DeepSeek, Gemini) still resulted in validation loop failure.